gustavo-cupertino/project-4-group-6/README.md

 ***Analysis***:

 1. Data Exploration:
 The raw data was explored to gain insights into the dataset.
-Visualizations were created using tools such as Tableau to analyze and understand the data better.
+Visualizations were created using tools such as Tableau to analyze and understand the data relationships and patterns.

 2. Machine Learning:
 Since the dataset is binary and linear in nature, regression models were used to distinguish the data.
 Two models were explored: